pressoholics/SrcSetPlugin/readme.txt

 If the images were already uploaded to the Media Library, you may have to regenerate thumbnails.
 We recommend using [Regenerate Thumbnails](https://wordpress.org/plugins/regenerate-thumbnails/ "Regenerate Thumbnails") for this.

+= How do I uninstall and remove the srcset attributes from my images? =

+1. Go to Tools > SrcSet Settings
+2. Click "Regeneration" tab on the left of options page
+3. Select "Uninstall srcset" from dropdown option
+4. !!Warning!!
+Backup your database BEFORE this step as the process is irreversible!!
+Click the 'Regenerate srcset' button
+5. You can now uninstall the plugin

 = What are Image Groups? =